 I am dedicated to the ethical standards for counselling providing a confidential, private counselling service.
 I am fully qualified and so are any other people I work with providing a safe environment in which to explore personal, relationship or business issues in a confidential environment.

-I am committed to working ethically and confidentially with clients according to a professional ethical-standards for counselling.
+I am committed to working ethically and confidentially with clients according to professional ethical standards for counselling.
 This means that you can say what you need to say, knowing that your discussion will be respected and professionally handled, particularly if the material is of a very personal nature.
 We respect individuals each individual no matter of their background, regardless of gender, age, sexuality, religion or nationality.

 I take professional standards very seriously, for the well-being and security of our clients.

-I am a member of the of our therapists is a member of at least one professional body and so would be all other people I work with.
+I am a member of our therapists is a member of at least one professional body and so would be all other people I work with.
 The level of membership may vary according to that therapist’s training status and level of experience but all therapists with Acorn therapy would practise according to the ethical code of the appropriate regulating body.

 I and therapists who work with Acorn therapy belong to at least one of the following professional associations: